-- 📆 Best Time to Travel: Croatia is best experienced in the summer!
+- 📆 Best Time to Travel to Croatia: Croatia is best experienced in the summer!
 Get lost experiencing the idyllic beaches, and coast towns make the country an extraordinary sunny getaway.

 - 💶 Currency: The currency remains the Croatian kuna, even though Croatia is an EU country.